 Regulatory Affairs and Higher Education Compliance

-State Authorization or Registration to Operate, State Exemption and State Authorization Reciprocity Agreement (SARA)
+State Authorization or Registration to Operate and State Authorization Reciprocity Agreement (SARA)

-As a leading provider of high quality, affordable graduate programs in education, American College of Education makes all effort to ensure it operates in compliance with federal and state laws and regulations.
-ACE currently offers academic degree and certificate programs and courses in 49 states and the District of Columbia:
+As a leading provider of high quality, affordable programs in education and healthcare, American College of Education makes all effort to ensure it operates in compliance with federal and state laws and regulations.
+ACE currently offers academic degree and certificate programs and courses in all 50 states plus the District of Columbia:

 - Maintains state authorization or registration to operate in 6 states; and